nuejs/nue/README.md

 ## Reactive and isomorphic
 Nue has a rich component model and it allows you to create all kinds of applications using different kinds of components:

 1. [Server components](//nuejs.org/docs/nuejs/server-components.html) are rendered on the server.
-They help you build content-focused websites that load faster without JavaScript and are crawlable by search engines.
+They help you build content-focused websites that load faster without JavaScript and are crawled by search engines.

 2. [Reactive components](//nuejs.org/docs/nuejs/reactive-components.html) are rendered on the client.
 They help you build dynamic islands or single-page applications.